-Dr. Xu has more than 30 years of neuroscience research experience and more than 20 years in neuroscience drug discovery.
+Dr. Xu is the Executive Medical Director at Amgen and has more than 30 years of neuroscience research experience and more than 20 years in neuroscience drug discovery.
 She joined Amgen in 2016 as a key contributor in building the company’s neuroscience strategy.

 Dr. Xu is a co-inventor for the first FDA-approved treatment designed to prevent migraine, which is three times more common in women than men and affects 18% of women in the U.S. In 2019, she received SWHR’s Health Industry Visionary Award for her work in discovering this treatment.
 Dr. Xu has also aided in the discovery and development of other therapeutics, including for schizophrenia and sleep disorders.
 Her focus areas include neurodegeneration, psychiatry disorders, migraine, and analgesia.